bristrickland/Doc-InstallMIDAS/README.md

 1. Hardware

     -   Take veto (O1) out of VM-USB module in VME crate
-    -   Plug the twisted pair cable into veto of ADC (red on top)
+    -   Plug the twisted pair cable into busy of ADC (red on bottom)

 2. Software